Harriet Hayes Skinner: Oneida Community

-Skinner participated in religious activities with her family and contributed regularly to publications associated with the perfectionist movement.
-She joined the Putney Association at its inception and later joined the Oneida Community on June 16, 1848, alongside her husband and son.
+Skinner took part in religious activities with her family and contributed to publications associated with the Perfectionist movement.
+She joined the Putney Association at its inception and later joined the Oneida Community on June 16, 1848, with her husband and son.

-Within the community, she was active in both intellectual and domestic roles, later taking part in the community's culinary operations.
-She authored Oneida Community Cooking, first published in 1873, which documented the community's food practices.
-Skinner promoted the use of fresh, local ingredients and is credited with the phrase, "freshness is the sauce and seasoning for everything".
+Within the community, she worked in intellectual, domestic, and culinary roles.
+She authored Oneida Community Cooking, first published in 1873, which recorded the community's food practices.
+The book promoted fresh, local ingredients and included the statement, "freshness is the sauce and seasoning for everything".

-Skinner made substantial contributions to Community publications, serving for a time as editor of the Oneida Circular and frequently writing for other periodicals.
-She also taught composition and spelling and acted as housekeeper for her brother during his vacations at Joppa from 1874 onward.
+Skinner contributed to community publications, served for a time as editor of the Oneida Circular, and wrote for other periodicals.
+She also taught composition and spelling, and from 1874 acted as housekeeper for her brother during his vacations at Joppa.

-Free love
+Views on free love

-Skinner expressed support for the principle of free love, describing it as a foundation for a more dynamic and cohesive community.
-She contrasted it with conventional marriage, which she viewed as promoting selfishness and social limitation.
-In her writings, she stated that free love encouraged generosity, moral development, and a sense of organic unity within the community, and credited it with having a positive impact on her own character.
+Skinner supported the Oneida Community's principle of free love.
+In writing quoted by Thomas Low Nichols and Mary Gove Nichols, she contrasted it with conventional marriage, which she associated with selfishness and social limitation.
+She argued that free love encouraged generosity and communal unity, and stated that it had affected her own character.